The Manufacturing and Engineering Industry Reference Committee (IRC), supported by IBSA Manufacturing.

 • Release 2.0 was approved by the Australian Industry and Skills Committee (AISC) in June 2019 and is pending ministerial approval.

 • Release 3.0 is currently being prepared for public consultation.
 A previous round of consultation concluded in August 2019.

-• development of assessment requirements
+• developing assessment requirements

-• development of Companion Volume Implementation Guide.
+• developing the Companion Volume Implementation Guide.